llwor94/quiz-baker/README.md

 ---

+We will have a demo after break where you will be able to share your projects with the cohort if you choose.
-Reach out to Lauren or Trevor with any questions you may have.
+Feel free to reach out to Lauren or Trevor with any questions you may have.
 Good luck and have fun!